External Opportunities and Research News

 External Funding Opportunities

-New!
 Duke University POSTDOCTORAL FELLOWSHIP PROGRAM in Health Services Research

 Jonas Scholars Program

 The Jonas Center is committed to support improved healthcare for this population.
 Launched in 2011, the Jonas Center supports the doctoral level-training (PhD and DNP) of nurses who are focused on veteran-specific healthcare needs, ranging from clinical to policy to administration to education, to help ensure our veterans are receiving the best possible care.
-To learn more about the Jonas Scholars Program and grants.
+Learn more about the Jonas Scholars Program and grants.

 Interprofessional Fellowship in Patient Safety